Lakshman Kadirgamar Institute of International Relations and Strategic Studies: Research programmes

 LKI's governing legislation provides that it will be dedicated to the study of Sri Lanka’s international relations and strategic interests in defence, national security, law, economics, cultural relations, agriculture, and the environment.
 There are two programmes to capture these themes: the Global Governance and Global Economy programmes respectively.

-The Global Economy programme, chaired by Dr. Ganeshan Wignaraja (DPhil Oxford), reflects the shifting emphasis in international relations – in Sri Lanka and elsewhere – to economic diplomacy.
+The Global Economy programme, reflects the shifting emphasis in international relations – in Sri Lanka and elsewhere – to economic diplomacy.
 This programme seeks to analyse Sri Lanka’s trade, foreign investment, and tourism, including the potential to reposition Sri Lanka as an economic hub in the Indian Ocean region.

-The Global Governance programme headed by Dr. Kadira Pethiyagoda (PhD Melbourne), covers issues relating to Sri Lanka’s international relations, international law, and security.
+The Global Governance programme covers issues relating to Sri Lanka’s international relations, international law, and security.
 These involve maritime issues, international dispute resolutions, transitional justice, international human rights norms, sustainable development, and Sri Lanka’s role in the United Nations, as well as Sri Lanka’s cultural relations in sports, religion, and the arts.